Fundacion-AZTI/IOTC_YFT_2024_Assessment/README.md

 Download the raw data from the IOTC website.

-a.
-The catch and size data can be found here: <https://iotc.org/documents/WPTT/26AS/Data/01>.
+* The catch and size data can be found here: <https://iotc.org/documents/WPTT/26AS/Data/01>.
 You will find *five Excel files*, copy all of them and paste them in `data/raw` in the *working folder*.
-b.
-The CPUE data can be found here: <https://iotc.org/documents/standardised-cpue-yft-and-bet>.
+* The CPUE data can be found here: <https://iotc.org/documents/standardised-cpue-yft-and-bet>.
 Copy the `YFT` **folder** and paste it in `data/raw` in the *working folder*.

 ## 6. Create SS3 inputs